zanminkian/git-validator/packages/git-validator/README.md

 - `git-validator install`: Install the git hooks.
 - `git-validator [dir]`: Format and lint code using Prettier and Eslint.
-- `git-validator -wf [dir]`: Format and lint code using Prettier and Eslint.
+- `git-validator -a [dir]`: Format and lint code using Prettier and Eslint.
 Files will be automatically updated.
 - `git-validator format [dir]`: Format code using Prettier.
 - `git-validator lint [dir]`: Lint code using Eslint.
 - `git-validator -h`: Print the help for command.